Sprinter05/gochat/doc/SHELL.md

-# gochat CLI Quickstart Guide
+# gochat Shell Quickstart Guide
+*(Last revision: 27-06-2025)*

-gochat offers a simplified Command Line Interface in the form of a client shell that offers a command-driven way of communicating with gochat servers, ideal for command testing.
+The gochat client offers a simplified Command Line Interface in the form of a shell that offers a command-driven way of communicating with gochat servers, ideal for command testing.

-### Run
+## Run

 In order to run gochat in its CLI mode, run: